bneil/bneil.github.io/content/now.md

 _Last Updated: {{< updated >}}_

-As of right now, its the start of November, looking forward to a fun filled month of CTO'n and getting ready for some friends and family at Thanksgiving time.
-I really love this month for giving a more focused opportunity to remember to show thanks for friends and family.
-Since, I know that I can get a really into my own problems and worlds.
+Bleh, forgot to update this.
+After that month of writing all month I got lazy.
+Anyhoot, looking forward to some eggnog and some time off to code more on the side.

 ## Reading
 -  A sanderson book

 ## Listening To
-- Podcasts - mostly 'if books could kill'
+- Podcasts - mostly qanon anonymous. ended up patreoning because I had to hear some 'manclan'
 - So many more. having a really good month of podcasts

 ## Watching
-- Upload!
-Love the series and glad its back
+- Alone - addicted to that show

 ## Exercise
 * Doing lots of exercises as part of the pomodoro
   * Pomodoro's are not great with meetings
-* At least 2 weekly - although I need to record the progress better
+* I have failed at exercise, just getting steps in at this point

 This page is following best practice as defined from [@NowNowNow](https://twitter.com/NowNowNow)